ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 !!! caution

-    The ezsystems/landing-page-fieldtype-bundle:1.7.7-alpha1 version is only suitable for running the ezflow migration script.
-Don't install that version and expect to be able to use landing-page on eZ Platform 2.5.
+    Use `ezsystems/landing-page-fieldtype-bundle:1.7.7-alpha1` to run the ezflow migration script only.
-    This will not work!
+    Don't install this version to use landing-page on eZ Platform 2.5.

 **1.** Add `ezflow-migration-toolkit` to `composer.json` in your clean Platform installation.